senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 1. **Details:**
    See the database cluster having a Name in the form `{StackName}-aurora-senzing-res-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
+   If a "Single" database was deployed, it will point to the single database port.

 ### DatabaseUsername

 1. **Synopsis:**
-   Username to access database in each of the three databases.
+   Username to access any of the databases.
 1. **Details:**
    More information at [AWS RDS Console](https://console.aws.amazon.com/rds/home).